Maintenance (Oiling the machine)

 Use a pointed object to punch a small hole in the tip of the included oiler before using it.

 Touch "OK" appeared in the following screen.

 >> The race backs to its original position.

 After oiling, insert the bobbin case into the hook, and then close the hook cover.

 Be sure to close the hook cover before using the embroidery machine.
 The fabric is caught and causes the trouble if the hook cover is opened

 Oiling the needle bars

 From embroidering screen, select one needle bar at a time.
-Pull down the selected needle bar and lock into position.
-Put one drop of oil on the lower needle bar felt washer.
+Turn the handwheel counterclockwise bringing the needle bar to its lowest position.
+Put one drop of oil, as high as possible on the needle bar above the felt washer.

 - If the thread breaks while sewing or the operating noise of the hook becomes loud, apply oil onto the race hook.